109 State Street

 This is a permanent exhibit presented by the Vermont Historical Society at the Vermont History Museum in Montpelier, next to the State House.

-Open until August.
-Viewing is free with purchase of admission to the Vermont History Museum.
+Free with admission to the Vermont History Museum